pivotal/slate/source/includes/_plans.md

 --------- | ------- | -----------
-name | String | Name of the plan description | String | Appears as a plan feature in the Services Marketplace auth_domain | String | URL where users authenticate to access applications covered by the service plan instance_name | String | Appears on the login page and in other user-facing content, such as email communications
+name | String | Name of the plan description | String | Appears as a plan feature in the Services Marketplace auth_domain | String | Subdomain of the URL where users authenticate to access applications covered by the service plan instance_name | String | Appears on the login page and in other user-facing content, such as email communications